I Never Had To Sell, Persuade Or Negotiate To Grow My Consulting Business

 - Upstream work: due to my position in the market, the majority of the projects were much more high-ticket upstream work for me (strategically focused) instead of low-ticket downstream work (implementation focused).

-- Hiring: it may be not on your radar screen immediately, but my strong external visibility has also helped me dramatically in finding the best people to grow the business.
+- Hiring: my strong external visibility has also helped me dramatically in finding the best people to grow the business.
 I had a constant flow of great profiles who were keen to join us because they had seen, read, and heard a lot about us, our expertise, and our clients.
 As a result, we had close to zero recruitment costs over a period of almost a decade.
 Hiring was an organic process on the back of being well-known in the industry.

 One of the main drivers behind the acquisition of iNostix was Luk’s status as a well-known global thought leader in the people analytics space.
 Luk has proven that amplifying visibility as a consultant is more than a feel-good marketing technique.
 He has clearly demonstrated that a deliberate and systematic approach to thought leadership and expert visibility is a compelling business development strategy.
 During more than a decade, he consistently and openly shared all his experiences and learnings in an authentic and passionate way leading to an incredibly strong and loyal client and follower base.
 (Yves van Durme, Partner at Deloitte and iNostix acquisition lead)

-Clients don’t buy from consultants that they don’t know, don’t like, or don’t trust.
-So how do you get your target audience to know you, then like you, then trust you?
+Clients don’t buy from consultancies that they don’t know, don’t like, or don’t trust.
+So how can firms get their target audience to know and trust them?

-I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard-working) way can ultimately deliver an incredible impact on the growth of your consulting business.
+I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard-working) way through educational content can ultimately deliver an incredible impact on the growth of a consulting business.

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.